News International phone hacking scandal: Milly Dowler's voicemail

 It was first reported by The Guardian on 4 July 2011 that police had found evidence suggesting that the private investigator Glenn Mulcaire collected personal information about the family of the missing Surrey teenager Milly Dowler, following her disappearance in March 2002 and the discovery of her body six months later.
 According to the paper, journalists working for the News of the World had hired private investigators to hack into Dowler's voicemail inbox shortly after her disappearance.
 It was alleged that they had deleted some messages, giving false hope to police and to Dowler's family, who thought that she might have deleted the messages and therefore might still be alive and potentially destroying valuable evidence about her abduction and any evidence against a potential abductor and murderer.

 Levi Bellfield had been convicted of the murder just two weeks before these revelations – he had already been convicted of two murders and an attempted murder which took place after Milly's disappearance and the discovery of her body.
 It was later established that Dowler's phone had deleted the messages automatically, 72 hours after being listened to.
 The Guardian commented that the News of the World did not conceal from its readers in an article on 14 April 2002 that it had intercepted telephone messages and also informed Surrey police of this fact on 27 March 2002, six days after Milly went missing.

 In July 2011, it was announced that the Dowler family was preparing a claim for damages against the News of the World.
 News Group Newspapers described the allegation as "a development of great concern".
 Reacting to the revelation, Prime Minister David Cameron said that the alleged hacking, if true, was "truly dreadful".
 He added that police ought to pursue a "vigorous" investigation to ascertain what had taken place.
 Leader of the opposition Ed Miliband called on Rebekah Brooks, the News of the World's editor in 2002, and then the chief executive of News International, to "consider her conscience and consider her position".
 Brooks denied knowledge of phone hacking during her editorship.

 It was in the wake of the Dowler allegations that a significant number of people, including former deputy prime minister John Prescott and other politicians, began seriously to question whether the takeover of BSkyB by News Corporation should be vetoed by the appropriate government authorities.
 The Media Standards Trust formed the pressure group Hacked Off, to campaign for a public inquiry.
 Soon after launch, the campaign gained the support of suspected hacking victim, the actor Hugh Grant, who became a public spokesperson, appearing on Question Time and Newsnight.

-In January 2012, it was revealed that Surrey Police had discovered during the early stages of their inquiries that News of the World staff had accessed Amanda Dowler's mobile phone messages but did not take issue with this.
+In January 2012, it was revealed that Surrey Police had discovered during the early stages of their inquiries that News of the World staff had accessed Milly Dowler's mobile phone messages but did not take issue with this.
 Instead, a senior Surrey officer invited News of the World staff to a meeting to discuss the case.